-Call it travel packing, or vacation packing – at the end of the day, a carry-on holiday packing list is a necessity to ensure you’re covered from take-off to landing.
+Call it a holiday packing list, or shoving everything you own in a suitcase list – at the end of the day, a carry-on holiday packing list is a necessity to ensure you’re covered from take-off to landing.
 As a recovering over-packer and seasoned traveler, I can vouch for this carefully crafted ultimate holiday packing checklist.

 - Toothbrush and Toothpaste – there is such a thing as airplane breath, it’s comparable to and sometimes worse than morning breath.

 - Dental Floss – we typically use dental floss picks, as you don’t need both hands to maneuver the floss.

 - Blanket Scarf – a scarf that doubles as a blanket, will help keep you warm in more ways than one.